latifa-boulil/aws_3tiers_infrastructure/README.md

 ## BEST PRACTICES
 -----------------------

-Include any relevant practices:

-Use remote state for collaboration.
-Manage secrets securely (e.g., AWS Secrets Manager)

-All sensitive credentials are stored in encrypted files (prod.tfvars).
-Least privilege principles applied for IAM roles.
-Network segmentation via security groups and subnets.
+This project adheres to key best practices to ensure security, scalability, and efficient collaboration.
+Remote state storage is used to facilitate team collaboration and maintain a single source of truth.
+Sensitive credentials are securely managed using encrypted files (e.g., prod.tfvars) and AWS Secrets Manager to protect critical information.
+The principle of least privilege is strictly applied to security groups rules.
+Additionally, the infrastructure employs network segmentation through security groups and subnets, enhancing security by isolating different tiers and restricting unnecessary access.

 ## Troubleshooting
 ----------------------------